sorinboia/nginx-experience-aws/guide/5ingress.md

 service/nginx-ingress created
 </pre>

-Next we need to run the following in order to expose the Nginx Dashboard (copy and paste in the command line the bellow).
+Next we need to run the following in order to expose the Nginx Ingress Dashboard (copy and paste in the command line the bellow).
 <pre>
 cat << EOF | kubectl apply -f -
 apiVersion: v1